SaiNageswarS/Omnishell/README.md

 # Features
 1. Asynchronous Execution.
 2. Powerful Auto-completion and command suggestion.
+3. Supports remoting like WSL in Windows.
+4. Supports repl while allowing switching between repl and bash.
-3. Easy command editing.
+5. Easy command editing.
-4. Has powerful UI tips.
+6. Has powerful UI tips.
-5. Supports all streams of a command execution - input, output, error.
+7. Supports all streams of a command execution - input, output, error.

 # Downloads
 Get latest version of Omnishell for your OS from: